 Royal Philharmonic Orchestra / Charles Dutoit / Martha Argerich - Klavierkonzert Nr.1 b-moll (1971), 7/10

 A stunningly beautiful recording of Tchaikovsky's Piano concerto #1.
-I vastly prefer this over the Van Cliburn recording, but I am admittedly biased toward Argerich's performances and Dutoit's conducting, beyond just this piece and its individually clear elegance.
-This recording is exceptionally focused on the beauty of the piece rather than emphasizing the harsher traits of the composition, resulting in a performance that is simply more endearing and fluid rather than harsh and pointedly literal.
-Argerich's playing style blends perfectly with Tchaikovsky's works and this one in particular does a great service in showcasing her talents as a pianist along with the orchestra’s outstanding execution alongside her pronounced lead.
-The piece itself has a unique quality in classical as one that keeps your attention from beginning to end, keeping an impressive momentum through dynamics and powerful leading melodies.
-Of course, there are many interpretations of this piece but this is the most fitting as a grandiose one; it hosts an almost theatrical yet supremely focused and successful, remarkably moving air.
-I would label it as a staple among the major concertos and I am not alone in that evaluation.
+This is more cohesive and entertaining recording compared to Van Cliburn's, as Argerich's performance and Dutoit's conducting prove more focused, within this piece and its individually clear elegance.
+The recording is exceptionally focused on the aesthetic beauty of the piece rather than emphasizing the harsher traits of the composition, resulting in a performance that is simply more endearing and fluid rather than harsh and pointedly literal.
+Argerich's performance style blends perfectly with Tchaikovsky's works and this piece in particular does a great service in showcasing her talents as a pianist along with the orchestra’s outstanding execution alongside her pronounced lead.
+The composition itself has a unique quality in classical music, as one that keeps our attention from beginning to exciting finish, keeping an impressive momentum through dynamics and powerful leading melodies.
+Of course, there are many interpretations of this piece, yet this is the most fitting as a grandiose one; it hosts an almost theatrical yet supremely focused and successful, remarkably moving air.
+It may be labeled as a staple among the major concertos.
 The recording itself adds a personal touch to an already emotionally moving performance.
 There are sections of rapid playing that truly reflect Argerich’s technical talent, you can hear a surprising amount of detail in the midst of the complexity.
 In so many words, a simply wonderful and stunning performance that easily separates itself from others with its extraordinarily consistent excitement and aesthetically flawless execution.